demessiee/node-express-intro/Unit-2C.md

 ## Bcrypt

 Bcrypt is a third party node module that lets you salt your password.
-Salting is when you encrypt your password by combining your password with some random salt data and then hashing the entire sult.
+Salting is when you encrypt your password by combining your password with some random salt data and then hashing the entire result.

 **Best Practice:** It is a good practice to salt your passwords, otherwise if your database is compromised all of your user's passwords will be exposed in plain text.